 Events over the last year escalation have caused many students to become anxious about the state of their physical health, and the health of their families.

 Making new friends can be a struggle, and student mental health can be impacted as new students can often feel isolated and left out when starting their university years.
 Joining in on local student societies, sports and cultural activities can help students to connect with others and feel less isolated.

-Now, however, social distancing is making it harder than before for students to make these connections, and events like London Pride, Glastonbury, Record Store Day, and more being cancelled or postponed.
+Missing out on events like London Pride, Glastonbury, Record Store Day, and others over the last year has been tough.
 Read more here about coping with loneliness at university.